AliJH/household-expenses/README.md

 ### Account

-This table must be setup and populated before you can start populating the budget and actuals tables as they both link back to it on `Account ID`.
+The Account table must be setup and populated before you can start populating the Budget and Actuals tables as they both link back to it on `Account ID`.

 You should take time to consider populating this table carefully as it will determine at what level you want to break down your analysis.
-Personally I opted to go for what feels like a mix of levels depenidng on the type of expense, for example:
+Personally I opted to go for what feels like a mix of levels depending on the type of expense, for example:

-- a single account for groceries rather than breaking this down further (e.g. into meat, fruit and vegetables etc)
+- a single account for groceries rather than breaking this down further (e.g. into fruit and vegetables, dry goods etc)
-- seperate accounts for each streaming service we subscribed to rather than a single account for all streaming services
+- separate accounts for each streaming service we subscribed to rather than a single account for all streaming services

-It contains the following fields used to describe and group accounts:
+The Account table contains the following fields used to describe and group accounts:

 - Account ID
     - Combination of Account Owner and Account to make data entry simpler.